Explore this Section

 What was your most embarrassing moment?

 That was when I was painted bright blue.
-Oh, but it was even worse was when I was expelled from the Hawthorns.
+Oh, the abrasions i got from being scrubbed clean.
+It was even worse was when I was expelled from the Hawthorns.
 The floor was pronounced too weak to take my weight after all the vigorous jiving at hops and parties during the Fifties.
+I may be heavy but I still have the moves.

 What’s your favourite colour?

 Almost anything but blue.
-I quite like the colour of brass but my favourites are red and gold - the colours of Keele.
+I quite like the colour of brass but my favourites are red and gold - the colours of Keele and of Staffordshire.

-I didn’t like “Dragonslayer” at all.
-But I did like that Bruce Lee martial arts one – what was it called?
+I didn’t like “Dragonslayer” at all and "How to Train your Dragon" was way off.
+I quite like that Bruce Lee martial arts one – what was it called?
 “Enter the Dragon”?
 Or was it, “Dragon: the Bruce Lee story”?
-Anyway, I model myself on Bruce Lee - but he has better moves.
+I model myself on Bruce Lee - but I am even better in a fight.
+I have not seen "Game of Thrones" yet but hear it is quite good.
+As for that Smaug - he is a disgrace.

 Do you get out much?

 Not much now.
 For a while I enjoyed a peaceful retirement in the Raven-Mason Suite in Keele Hall.
-When I visited the Keele Pioneers Reunion of 1950s Graduates in May 2006, Mairwen Evans formally presented me to the University.
+I attended the Keele Pioneers Reunion of 1950s Graduates in 2006, when Mairwen Evans formally presented me to the University.
 That was a great day out – but I’d love to get out a lot more – especially as a prize or mascot.
 In 2011 the University Library took me under its wing and built a Dragon's Den for me.
-I love watching all the coming and going in the atrium from my enormous glass case.
-I really appreciate it that Keele alumni gave the money to build my new home through the Keele Key Fund - thanks, everyone!
+I love watching all the comings and goings in the atrium from my splendid glass case.
+I really appreciate it that Keele alumni gave the money to build my new home through the Keele Key Fund - so thanks, everyone!

-Grace Filby (Class of 1974) has photographed Herbert during his various adventures (below) and also added to his history:
+Grace Filby (Class of 1974) has photographed Herbert during his various adventures (see below) and added to his history:

 The Last Word?